macgile/DataGridFilter/FilterDataGrid/Readme.txt

 ﻿
 General use:

-1) Add FilterDataGrid.dll as reference in your project
+1) Add FilterDataGrid.dll as reference in your project or install NuGet package : Install-Package FilterDataGrid

 2) Add FilterDataGrid control into your xaml :